NTARI-RAND/agrinet-docs/docs/intro.md

 ---

 Happy deploying!
-If you want, I can:
+If you want to try:
-- Produce a ready-to-deploy systemd unit and env file tailored to the Agrinet repo (I just need the repository start script or `package.json` main).
+- Produce a ready-to-deploy systemd unit and env file tailored to the Agrinet repo (You will just need the repository start script or `package.json` main).
 - Generate a bootstrap script (keygen, config, build, start) that you can run on EC2 to automate node creation.
-- Convert the registration example into the exact API payload for your federation controller if you paste its API spec or sample.
+- Convert the registration example into the exact API payload for your federation controller if you add its API spec or sample.